Solomonic/theming.jekyll.yenza_de/_posts/2019-11-09-day-0-defining-the-goals-for-jam-ecommerce.md

 [StackBit]: https://www.stackbit.com/ "Bundles your JAM Stack"
 [Planty theme]: https://github.com/snipcart/stackbit-theme-planty/ "Planty theme on github"
 [Create with StackBit]: https://app.stackbit.com/create?theme=https://github.com/snipcart/stackbit-theme-planty&ssg=jekyll "Create a new project with Planty Theme"

+My target will be to spend the lowest amount of money and time while building a custom branded, fully operational, automatic deployable shop which is suitable for startup and small business purpose, but extendable for future growth.
+But first things first, lets make a battle plan.

 ### Objective: Herbal Tea Shop